dirkfabisch/mediator/_posts/2016-08-25-so-i-finally-got-around-to-the-witcher-3.md

 ---
-id: 412
+title:
-title: 'So I finally got around to The Witcher 3'
+ 'So I finally got around to The Witcher 3'
 date: '2016-08-25T19:09:02-07:00'
 author: Sargonas
 layout: post